NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 **Ask for one or two persona's to be read out**

-# Breakout time...

-So as you have seen, its a fairly formal course intended to be delivered by a person standing in front of a class.
+So as you have seen, we have developed a fairly formal course intended to be delivered by a person standing in front of a class.

-And we've done a fairly high level walk through of the lesson plans.
+And we've now done a fairly high level walk through of the lesson plans and their formatting: and of the tool we've developed to support our delivery.

 We are now going to split up into groups: each group will choose a lesson to cover.
 Then the group will work through the lesson plan and associated lesson.
 We'll take, say, 45 minutes to do this.